genderkit/genderkit/_articles/depilatory-cream.md

 Depilatory creams contain chemicals (normally thioglycolate) which weaken the proteins in hair, making it weak.
 Once the cream has been applied and left for a short time, the hair can then be easily scraped off using a plastic scraper.

-Depilatory creams can be bought in a shop and normally cost between £2 and £6.
+Depilatory creams can be bought in supermarkets and chemists and normally cost between £2 and £6.